+- 218 How many points are 5 units from a line and also equidistant from two points on the line?

+- 1 1

 - 2 2

 - 3 3

 - 4 0

-- 211 In a park, two straight paths intersect.
+- 219 In a park, two straight paths intersect.
 The city wants to install lampposts that are both equidistant from each path and also 15 feet from the intersection of the paths.
 How many lampposts are needed?

 - 1 1

-- 2 2 3
+- 2 2

-- 3
+- 3 3

 - 4 4

-- 212 Two intersecting lines are shown in the diagram below.
+220 Two intersecting lines are shown in the diagram below.
 Sketch the locus of points that are equidistant from the two lines.
 Sketch the locus of points that are a given distance, d, from the point of intersection of the given lines.
-State the number of points that satisfy both conditions. - 213 A tree, T, is 6 meters from a row of corn, c, as represented in the diagram below.
+State the number of points that satisfy both conditions.

+222 A tree, T, is 6 meters from a row of corn, c, as represented in the diagram below.
 A farmer wants to place a scarecrow 2 meters from the row of corn and also 5 meters from the tree.
 Sketch both loci.
 Indicate, with an X, all possible locations for the scarecrow.